weaviate/weaviate/README.md

 _Note:<br>Make sure [jq](https://stedolan.github.io/jq/) is installed and Docker is running_

+_Note:<br>In case of a linux-gnu OS, the above dependencies will be installed automatically_

 ## Run Weaviate

 To get an overview of available flag, run `$ weaviate --help`